-But of all the things to do in Da Nang Vietnam that involve its crystalline waters, snorkelling at Cham islands is the one that everyone should try!
+But of all the things to do in Da Nang Vietnam that involve its crystalline waters, snorkeling at Cham islands is the one that everyone should try.

 Cham islands is a UNESCO World Biosphere Reserve and a Marine Protected area thanks to its amazing biodiversity and beauty.
 This is a swimming session you’ll never forget!